 The Nordstrom Anniversary Sale is like the Olympics of shopping- you need to be prepared and have a game plan!
 I wanted to give you insight into exactly what you need to do to prepare and share a handy checklist to help you shop.
-I won’t be going through the basics here of what the sale is, etc., – check out my How to Shop the Nordstrom Anniversary Sale Post for all of that! 🙂
+I won’t be going through the basics here of what the sale is, etc., – check out my How to Shop the Nordstrom Anniversary Sale Post for that! 😊

 Additionally, if you want to stay on top of all of my Nordstrom Anniversary Sale content (including an exclusive sneak peek at sale items that aren’t in the catalog!)
 I’ve created a header (see below) that I will leave up on my site for the duration of the sale.
 Just click on it from my homepage and you’ll get alllll the Nordstrom Anniversary Sale content!